Fordham University

 Biography:

-Originally from California, Janet K. Ruffing, a Sister of Mercy, joined the Graduate School of Religion Faculty upon graduation from the GTU in 1986.
-Her previous ministries included a dozen years in secondary education in Mercy and Diocesan High Schools in Northern and Southern California, teaching religious studies and English.
+Originally from California , Janet K. Ruffing, a Sister of Mercy, joined the Graduate School of Religion Faculty upon graduation from the GTU in 1986.
+Her previous ministries included a dozen years in secondary education in Mercy and Diocesan High Schools in Northern and Southern California , teaching religious studies and English.
 She also was involved in retreat work, diaconate formation, and spiritual direction, pioneering a program called Fully Alive, a holistic workshop for sisters, clergy, and lay people.
 At Fordham, she has chaired the concentration in spirituality and spiritual direction since her arrival, creating a nationally and internationally recognized program for spiritual directors.
-She has lectured and given workshops in Australia, Canada, Ireland, England, Belgium, France, New Zealand, India, Thailand, Guam, and throughout the United States.
+She has lectured and given workshops in Australia , Canada , Ireland , England , Belgium , France , New Zealand , India , Thailand , Guam, the Philippines and throughout the United States .
 She was a founding member of the coordinating council of Spiritual Directors International, now numbering more than 5000 members world wide.
-She was also part of the founding faculty of Mercy Center, Burlingame’s Summer Internship in Spiritual Direction.
+She was also part of the founding faculty of Mercy Center , Burlingame ’s Summer Internship in Spiritual Direction.
 As a Sister of Mercy, she has a deep interest in apostolic religious life and frequently addresses leadership groups, formation directors. and religious congregations.
 She writes on mysticism, spiritual life and the interface between spirituality and psychology.

 Current Interests and Research: